 The committee shall be chaired by the President-Elect.
-There shall be at least 3 members of the Committee, at least one of whom will be a Director.
+There shall be at least 3 members of the Committee, in addition to the chair (president-elect) at least one of whom will be a Director.
 Active NARST members or non-members with financial background may be members.
+The NARST Executive Director and representative(s) from NARST's association management company may not be members of the Audit Committee but may be invited to attend meetings to answer questions as deemed necessary by the Audit Committee.
 The Committee is responsible for ensuring that appropriate financial controls and policies are maintained, for developing the process to select the auditors periodically for approval by the Board, and for meeting with the auditor to review the audited financial statements prior to the official presentation by the auditor to the Board.
+The Audit Committee will oversee a formal audit every three years (2023, 2026, 2029, etc.) and will conduct external financial reviews in years without an audit as deemed appropriate by the Finance Committee.